 0:22:39 – Dean Norris, Hank, is going to be on Talking Bad later.
 Well, good.
 I need to hear other people vent their #RageAgainstWalt.

 0:26:32 – It’s 26 minutes into the episode, and we’re just now seeing the opening credits roll.
 Walt gets into his car, looks through the rearview mirror and collects himself.
 What scares me is that he might not know that Hank called Marie and told her that he’d arrested Walt.
 What happens when Hank doesn’t come home, Walt?
 What will you do then?
-Walt finally starts the car and drives off.
+Walt finally starts the car and drives off.0:27:28 – The car breaks down.
+Walt’s out of gas.
+Looking under the car, he notices a leak in the fuel system, courtesy of one of the stray bullets.
+Darn, and me with this 10-11 million in the barrel in the backseat.
+Walt pulls it out and starts rolling it through the desert.

 0:30:00 – Hank comes upon a small house, where an older Native American man is watching him from inside a window.
 He comes outside, where Walt offers to buy the pickup truck on the property.
 After being told that it’s not for sale, Walt pulls out a stack of bills from his jacket pocket and offers it to the man.
 Cut to the barrel being loaded into the back of the pickup, with the Native American gentleman sitting next to it.